 As you’re sleeping, your body goes through a whole hormone regulation process.
 Disruptions in sleep (which are unfortunately common with PCOS), can obviously disrupt this regulation process and lead to various hormone imbalances, including prolactin!
 So, finding ways of getting better sleep can be very helpful.

 Like I said, that can be hard with Cysters already naturally struggling with sleep, but there are things you can do to help.
-Try rose hip tea, read before bed, do meditative exercises, stick to a consistent sleep schedule, and don’t forget to spend time out in the sun!
+Try to read before bed, do meditative exercises, stick to a consistent sleep schedule, and don’t forget to spend time out in the sun!
 Here’s my whole post on improving sleep with PCOS.

 Consider trying acupuncture.